-Written by Ryan on Friday the 7th of July 2017.
+Written by Active Minds on Friday the 7th of July 2017.

 Being a carer for a person living with dementia, whilst vital, can also be difficult and exhausting.
 It is important that, as a carer, you feel fully supported by not just the friends and family around you, but also by reaching out to the variety of groups and charities available to you, such as Carers UK and the Alzheimer’s Society.
 These organisations are there to help with any questions you may have, offer advice and support, as well as provide you with invaluable tips on how to care for a person living with dementia.
 There are also organisations like SuperCarers who can support you when you might need to take a well deserved break.

 Engaging your loved one in regular activities such as jigsaw puzzles, painting or reading a newspaper together, will not only help to engage their brain but will also help reduce stress and anxiety as well as giving a sense of accomplishment and independence.